martinklamrowski/ElevatorSimulator/L1G4_i1/README.txt

 	- JUnit testing included for each subsystem
 	- to run all tests run AllTests.java in Eclipse
+	- ensure the JUnit is included in the project build path
 _______________
 ELEVATOR TIMING:
 (data taken from Herzberg)